micts/acgcn/README.md

 ## Data Preperation

-We use the Daily Action on Localization in Youtube ([DALY](http://thoth.inrialpes.fr/daly/index.php)) dataset.
+We use the Daily Action on Localization in Youtube (DALY) dataset: http://thoth.inrialpes.fr/daly/index.php.

 ### Download